Clastify logo

 New techniques open new research routes

-The nature of science point is that new techniques can open new avenues of research.
+The nature of science point is that new techniques can create new avenues of research.
 By searching large chemical libraries, researchers can screen many molecules for antibacterial effects or for similarity to known useful structures.
-Even so, careful use still matters: a new antibiotic is valuable partly because resistance to it is not yet widespread.
+This doesn’t remove the need for careful use: a new antibiotic is valuable partly because resistance to it is not yet widespread.

 Some pathogens cross species barriers

-A zoonosis is an infectious disease that can be transmitted naturally from another animal species to humans.
-Many pathogens infect only a narrow host range, but zoonotic pathogens can cross between species, either directly or through vectors.
+A zoonosis is an infectious disease that can pass naturally from another animal species to humans.
+Many pathogens infect only a narrow range of hosts, but zoonotic pathogens can cross between species, either directly or through vectors.

-Zoonoses make up a major part of human infectious disease risk, and they don't all spread in the same way.
-Close contact with livestock, bites from infected mammals, mosquito transmission, habitat disruption and wildlife contact can all give pathogens more chances to transfer.
+Zoonoses make up a major part of human infectious disease risk, and they don’t all spread in the same way.
+Close contact with livestock, bites from infected mammals, mosquito transmission, habitat disruption and wildlife contact can each create chances for transfer.

 Examples of zoonoses showing source species, transfer route and main human impact.